-\ Modified to work with the IDT7721 nicstar -- AAL5 (tested) only.
+Modified to work with the IDT7721 nicstar -- AAL5 (tested) only.

-\ R. D. Rechenmacher <ron@fnal.gov>, Aug.
+R. D. Rechenmacher <ron@fnal.gov>, Aug.
 6, 1997

-- \ Linux driver for the IDT77201 NICStAR PCI ATM controller. - \ PHY component is expected to be 155 Mbps S/UNI-Lite or IDT 77155; - \ see init\nicstar() for PHY initialization to change this.
-This driver - \ expects the Linux ATM stack to support scatter-gather lists
+- Linux driver for the IDT77201 NICStAR PCI ATM controller. - PHY component is expected to be 155 Mbps S/UNI-Lite or IDT 77155; - see init_nicstar() for PHY initialization to change this.
+This driver - expects the Linux ATM stack to support scatter-gather lists - (skb->atm.iovcnt != 0) for Rx skb's passed to vcc->push.

-''' Implementing minimal-copy of received data: IDT always receives data into a small buffer, then large buffers as needed.
-This means that data must always be copied to create the linear buffer needed by most non-ATM protocol stacks (e.g. IP) Fix is simple: make large buffers large enough to hold entire SDU, and leave <small_buffer_data> bytes empty at the start.
-Then copy small buffer contents to head of large buffer.
-Trick is to avoid fragmenting Linux, due to need for a lot of large buffers.
-This is done by 2 things: 1) skb->destructor / skb->atm.recycle_buffer combined, allow nicstar free rx skb to be called to recycle large data buffers 2) skb_clone of received buffers See nicstar free rx skb and linearize buffer for implementation details.
+- Implementing minimal-copy of received data: - IDT always receives data into a small buffer, then large buffers - as needed.
+This means that data must always be copied to create - the linear buffer needed by most non-ATM protocol stacks (e.g. IP) - Fix is simple: make large buffers large enough to hold entire - SDU, and leave <small_buffer_data> bytes empty at the start.
+Then - copy small buffer contents to head of large buffer. - Trick is to avoid fragmenting Linux, due to need for a lot of large - buffers.
+This is done by 2 things:

+''' 1) skb->destructor / skb->atm.recycle buffer combined, allow nicstar_free_rx_skb to be called to recycle large data buffers 2) skb clone of received buffers See nicstar_free_rx_skb and linearize_buffer for implementation details.
 Copyright (c) 1996 University of Cambridge Computer Laboratory This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
-M. Welsh, 6 July 1996 Code in this directory written at the IDA Supercomputing Research Center '''
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of '''

+- MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the - GNU General Public License for more details.

+- You should have received a copy of the GNU General Public License - along with this program; if not, write to the Free Software - Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

+M. Welsh, 6 July 1996